kaiwan/seals/README.md

 =====

 Simple Embedded ARM Linux System project.
-Please read the Wiki 'HOWTO' page to understand how to build and use.
+Please first read the Wiki 'SEALs HOWTO' page to understand how to build and use this project.

-Thanks,
+Do write in your comments, suggestions, whatever.

+Thanks!
 Kaiwan.